cnmiller/ctf/README.md

-#Welcome to Chase's CTF Writeups
+#Welcome to Chase's CTF Writeups!

-##Select the competition from the list above
+##Select a competition from the list above.